SoftUni-Internal/interactive-content/EN/02-Functions/02-Declaring-and-Invoking-Functions.md

 printName(['John', 'Smith']);
 ```

-We can pass **less or more** arguments while incoking a function.
+We can pass **more or less arguments** than expected while invoking a function.

-If we pass less arguments then rest of the parameters will be **undefined.**
+If we pass less arguments, then rest of the parameters will be passed to the function as undefined.

-If you pass more arguments then **additional arguments will be ignored.**
+If we pass more arguments, then additional arguments **will be ignored.**

 [/slide]